France · · 17 min read

 For those parents who wish their children to grow proficient in both languages, there is a wonderful organization - English 31.
 It provides English classes integrated within the French school system from the first year of Primary (CP), until the end of Secondary (Terminale).

-Is Toulouse a good place to live for a family?
+Is Toulouse a good place for a family to live?
 Definitely yes!

 Toulouse is renowned for its higher education, with many universities, including one of the largest universities outside Paris.
 Toulouse is very much a city of education, research, students, and scientists.